Lisa-Baumgaertner/metadata-enrichment/README.md

 call on command line with:
 `python xmltree.py --infile ParlaMint-XX.xml --validation ParlaMint-teiCorpus.rng`

-if parameter **--outfile** is not specified the enriched corpus file is automatically written to a file named: e.g. ParlaMint-XX_out.xml
+if parameter **--outfile** is not specified the enriched corpus file is automatically written to a file named: ParlaMint-XX_out.xml

-in the case of wanting to run on linguistically annotated corpus file use:
+in the case of wanting to run on **linguistically annotated** corpus file use: <br/>
-`python xmltree.py --infile ParlaMint-XX.ana.xml --validation ParlaMint-teiCorpus.ana.rng`
+`python xmltree.py --infile ParlaMint-XX.**ana**.xml --validation ParlaMint-teiCorpus.**ana**.rng`

-if all used files are not contained in the same directory, full paths are required.
+- if all used files are not contained in the same directory, full paths are required.

 # Pywikibot